 print(fullstring.find(substring)) # 1

 Regular expressions provide a more flexible (albeit more complex) way to check strings for pattern matching.
 With Regular Expressions, you can perform flexible and powerful searches through much larger search spaces, rather than simple checks, like previous ones.

 Python is shipped with a built-in module for regular expressions, called

 search(), which we can use to match a substring pattern:

 from re import search fullstring = "StackAbuse" substring = "tack" if search(substring, fullstring): print "Found!" else: print "Not found!"

-This method is best if you are needing a more complex matching function, like case insensitive matching.
+This method is best if you are needing a more complex matching function, like case insensitive matching, or if you're dealing with large search spaces.
 Otherwise the complication and slower speed of regex should be avoided for simple substring matching use-cases.